A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Introduction

-The properties of the operator involved in this class of problems, where ocean water compressibility (including static compression) is involved, are not well studied in the literature.
+In this work, we consider the linear initial value problem for an underwater pressure source, including the effect of the free surface.
+The solution relies on the use of a special Hilbert space.
+We also extend this formulation to the more challenging case where we include the effect of static compression.
+The properties of the operator involved in this class of problems are not well studied in the literature.
 We provide a mathematical structure for the operators involved in a rigid and flat ocean floor via a special inner product.
+Additionally, the mathematical complexity entangled with static compression makes the problem a difficult one to solve in finite water depth.
+We aim to show the ease with which the present method can tackle such a complex problem, relaxing any assumptions on the relative water depth, thus making the approach a generalised one.
 The manuscript is structured as follows.
 Section 2 presents the two-dimensional mathematical formulation of the physical problem where static compression is ignored, followed by the solution method that involves deriving a generic two-dimensional inner product in \S 3.
 The time domain simulations are detailed in \S 4.
 The problem is much simpler if static compression is ignored, and for many scenarios, only this solution will be required, and this is the motivation for giving this in detail.
 In \S 5, we extend the formulation to static compression and calculate the time-domain simulations of the flow field in this case.
 We note that the inclusion of static compression complicates the derivation, but the numerical solution takes a similar computational time to the solution without compression.
 The manuscript concludes with a brief summary in \S 6.